0joseDark/dream-sonho/README.md

  hello, i am have a dream, and talents, eyes that deconstruct, whether living animals or machines, I have the dream, to send machines to Mars to build for humans
  ""
  - - [english version](https://github.com/0joseDark/dream/blob/main/en-README.md)
+   - minha ideia é fazer o que está feito, e testar novas coisas como bots/robots
+   - My idea is to do what is already done, and test new things like bots/robots
  # Sonho de Exploração Espacial

 Visão que combina elementos essenciais: